 To be published on January 2, 2018 by William Morrow

 Synopsis (adapted from Goodreads): What did she see?
 It’s been ten long months since Anna Fox last left her home.
 Ten months during which she haunts the rooms of her old New York house like a ghost, lost in her memories, too terrified to step outside.
 Anna’s lifeline to the real world is her window, where she sits day after day, watching her neighbours.
 When the Russells move in, Anna is instantly drawn to them.
 A picture-perfect family of three, they are an echo of the life that was once hers.
 But one evening, a frenzied scream rips across the silence, and Anna witnesses something no one was supposed to see.
 Now she must do everything she can to uncover the truth about what really happened.
 But even if she does, will anyone believe her?
 And can she even trust herself?

 Review of The Woman in the Window

 So, first off, yes.
 The Woman in the Window is part of a long (okay just a few years but seems longer) trend of unreliable girl narrator books.
 First we had Gone Girl and then Girl on the Train.
-Of course, Hitchcock’s Rear Window (about someone who watches a crime through a window and isn’t believed) also clearly inspired Girl on the Train.
+Of course, Hitchcock’s 1954 Rear Window (about a guy with a broken leg who watches a crime through a window and isn’t believed) must have also inspired Girl on the Train.

 The Woman in the Window is even more clearly an homage to that classic movie, and to Hitchcock films in general.
 Like the protagonist in Rear Window, Anna Fox is confined to her townhouse (though by agoraphobia, not a broken leg) and, like Jeff Jefferies in the movie, Anna is a photographer who passes the time watching her neighbors.
 Anna also watches and references Hitchcock films in the story.